jupyter-book/jupyter-book/docs/content/myst.md

 `` {term}`term one` `` becomes {term}`term one`.
 And `` {term}`A second term` ``
 becomes {term}`A second term`.

+## Citations and cross-references

+You can add citations and cross-references to your book's content.
+See {doc}`citations` for more information.

+## Figures

+You can control many aspects of figures in your book.
+See {doc}`figures` for more information.

 ## Page layout and sidebar content